eoykuus/mentalProspect/README.md

 # Belief towards mental illness as an underlying factor for risk taking in different disease scenarios
 The current project captures the usage of WebPPL to conceptualize risk taking and belief towards mental illness.
-The model suggested here performs similarly to a human agent.
+The model suggested here performs similarly to a human agent, and it can be used to test different scenarios.

 ```